-Do you have an aspiring Andrew Talansky or Tejay van Garderen?
-If so, it might be time to get your child a road-specific bike.
+Do you have an aspiring Peter Sagan or Katie Compon?
+If so, it might be time to get your child a bike with drop bars.

-Compared to an all-terrain bicycle that most 24″ kids bikes are designed to be, a road bike will be faster, lighter, and better suited to long-distance riding.
-The bikes on this list will help your kiddo climb bigger mountains, finish a 50-miler, or even compete in your local kids’ crit.
+Compared to an all-terrain bicycle that most kids bikes are designed to be, a youth road bike or cyclocross bike will be faster, lighter, and better suited to long-distance riding and ‘cross racing.
+The bikes on this list will help your kiddo climb bigger mountains, finish a 50-miler, or compete in your local kids ‘cross race.

 Price and Where to Buy:

-Choosing the Right Road Bike for Your Child
+Choosing the Right Road Bike or Cyclocross Bike For Your Child

-If your child is older, 10 or 11 years old, you’ll find that you have more options and can look for a youth road bike with 650c wheels.
+If your child is older, 10 or 11 years old, you’ll find that you have more options and can look for a youth road bike with 26″ or 650c wheels.

 Moving from an upright bike to a more aggressive road bike with drops can be a challenge.
 My favorite 24″ road bikes, like the Frog 67, offer both regular cantilever brake levers in the drops and supplementary brake levers on the flat bars.
 Unless you know that your child already has the skill to ride in the drops, I would recommend starting with this set-up.